opsgang/terraform-aws-cis-fundamentals/README.md

     13. Ensure MFA is enabled for the "root" account (Scored)
     14. *TODO*: Ensure hardware MFA is enabled for the "root" account (Scored)
     15. *Ensure security questions are registered in the AWS account (Not Scored)* **Cannot be codified**
+    16. Ensure IAM policies are attached only to groups or roles (Scored)